rh0se/Cafe-Menu/README.md

 # Cafe-Menu
-A simple cafe menu built using HTML and CSS
+A simple <a href="https://rh0se.github.io/Cafe-Menu/">cafe menu</a> built using HTML and CSS